How to Light Your Space with 90 of our Favorite Floor Lamps

 Just because your room doesn’t have natural light or great overhead lighting doesn’t mean that it can’t be a beautifully lit room.
 Floor lamps, sconces, and table lamps can all do the trick and help to bring in that additional light some rooms desperately need, so today we are tackling floor lamps.
 But, before we dive into it, let’s break down the different types of lighting and when they works best:

 Ambient Lighting – this is the main category that light falls under.
 Basically any type of lighting that generally lights a space in a diffused way.
 Ambient lighting is your friend when it comes to soft natural feeling light in a room.
 Lamps with fabric shades on them, glass opaque domes, or basically anything that is diffusing the light coming from the bulb fall into this category.
 You will want at least a few of these types of lights in each room if you don’t have overhead lighting as they help to light the room in an even diffused way creating a warm and soft glow.

-Task Lighting – this type of lighting while still generally lighting the room like the previous category serves a more specific purpose.
+Task (or Directional) Lighting – this type of lighting while still generally lighting the room like the ambient lighting category does, it serves a more specific purpose.
 Think a task lamp above a reading chair, or a metal shaded arc lamp above a dining table.
 They help you with a specified task which requires more directional light.
 These are great to sprinkle around the room when you need them but if they are your only source of light you will find that you have spots of light throughout your room rather than an even glow like you would with ambient diffused lighting.